Achieving Success in a Competitive World

 Chapter 3: Management and Decision Making

-In this chapter, six elements in the Sustainable Leadership Grid that relate to management and decision making are introduced.
+3. Management and decision making In this chapter, six elements in the Sustainable Leadership Grid that relate to management and decision making are introduced.
 Each section starts with a quotation from a prominent US management thinker.
 The elements are CEO concept, decision making, ethical behavior, taking a long-term perspective, considering a range of stakeholders and valuing a culture of teamwork.
 CEO CONCEPT The CEO can’t be the lonely man at the top.
 We need a group of people whom we can trust.
 (Warren Bennis159) The Anglo/US and Rhineland models differ greatly in the way in which the role of the top executive(s) is viewed and in the management style expected of such a leader.
 Even within Europe, expectations differ.
 UK managers prefer a style quite different from that found on the Continent, but one that is also practiced in the USA (see Box 3.1).
 From an Anglo/US perspective, leadership often involves a prominent individual who leads from the front, such as Richard Branson at Virgin.
 This person is typically held accountable for the success of the enterprise.
 The traditional Rhineland approach is to play down the top person and appoint ‘speakers’ of the top team instead.
 The Rhineland model thus de-emphasizes the role of one top person, focusing more on a top team forming the management board.
 This is reinforced by the 2003 German Corporate Governance Code, which speciﬁes that management board members are jointly accountable for the management of the enterprise.
-Leadership under the two models would operate on different paradigms.
-According...
+Leadership under the two models would...

 You are not authenticated to view the full text of this chapter or article.

 Elgaronline requires a subscription or purchase to access the full text of books or journals.
 Please login through your library system or with your personal username and password on the homepage.